tharsikan/designpattern/README.md

 ## factory
 this takes arguments
-user dont know which intace you gonna get (which subInstace you gonna get)
+user dont know which intace he gonna get (which subInstace)
-user may know the higher class(Interface or absracrt or concreat classes), but don't now what are the other classes that are implemented or inherted
+user may know the higher class(Interface or absracrt classes), but don't now what are the other classes that are implemented or inherted
 based on argumants you will be switched

 **example..........